 - A driver’s license and the car’s license plate number

-- The type, colors, and model of the other person’s vehicle
+- The type, color, and model of the other person’s vehicle

 - Where the accident took place

-It is essential that this information is exchanged in order to make the insurance companies’ processes happen as smoothly as possible.
+It is essential this information is exchanged to make the insurance companies’ processes happen as smoothly as possible.
 And, in addition to always exchanging information, always contact the police, even if it’s just a minor fender bender.

-What coverage do I need if the other driver is uninsured?
+#9 – What auto insurance coverage do I need if the other driver is uninsured?

 In cases like these, the best coverage option is uninsured motorist coverage.
-If you have this coverage, your insurer will cover the costs of repairs to your vehicle if you were the victim of a hit and run or the other driver doesn’t have insurance.
-Take a look at this video to learn more.
+If you have this coverage, your insurer will cover the costs of repairs to your vehicle if you were the victim of a hit-and-run or the other driver doesn’t have insurance.